What is a Salesforce Flow

 To prevent problems brought on by exceeding governor limits, developers must exercise caution while using the Create, Update, Delete, and Get elements when designing and creating Salesforce Flows.
 These restrictions are in place to prevent transactions from causing the system to lag (remember, Salesforce is a multi-tenanted environment meaning multiple orgs use the same infrastructure and resources).

-We now have an understanding about the Salesforce Flows, and we have also learnt few useful tips for Salesforce Flows.
+We now have an understanding of the Salesforce Flows, and we have also learned a few useful tips for Salesforce Flows.